Gag cartoon

 A gag cartoon (also panel cartoon, single-panel cartoon, or gag panel) is most often a single-panel cartoon, usually including a caption beneath the drawing.
-A pantomime cartoon carries no caption.
 In some cases, dialogue may appear in speech balloons, following the common convention of comic strips.
+A pantomime cartoon carries no caption (see also: pantomime comics).

 As the name implies—"gag" being a show business term for a comedic idea—these cartoons are most often intended to provoke laughter.
 Popular magazines that have featured gag cartoons include Punch, The New Yorker and Playboy.
 Some publications, such as Humorama, have used cartoons as the main focus of the magazine, rather than articles and fiction.

 Captions

 Captions are usually concise, to fit on a single line.
 Gag cartoons of the 1930s and earlier occasionally had lengthy captions, sometimes featuring dialogue between two characters depicted in the drawing; over time, cartoon captions became shorter.

 Media

 In the mid-1950s, gag cartoonists found a new market with the introduction of highly popular studio cards in college bookstores.
 Single-panel cartoons have been published on various products, such as coffee mugs and cocktail napkins.

 Traditionally, newspapers and magazines printed cartoons in black and white, but this changed in the 1950s when Playboy began to feature full-page, full-color cartoons in every issue.

 There are numerous collections of cartoons in both paperback and hardcover, notably The New Yorker collections.

 From 1942 to 1971, the cartoonist-novelist Lawrence Lariar edited the annual Best Cartoons of the Year collections.